Sherman5A/usw-interactive-systems-coursework/report/report.md

 - Lilita One Font [@montoreanoLilitaOneFont]

-Images used:
+Banner and footer:

 - Preloved Pets logo [@AnimalShelterVector]
   - CC0

-- Contact us
+Contact us page and footer:

 - X icon [@simpleiconscontributorsSimpleIcons]
   - CCO
 - Instagram icon [@simpleiconscontributorsSimpleIcons]
   - CC0
 - YouTube icon [@simpleiconscontributorsSimpleIcons]
   - CC0
 - Facebook icon [@simpleiconscontributorsSimpleIcons]
   - CC0

+Embedded elements used in contact us:

+- Google Maps iframe [@googleGoogleMaps]
+  - SIL Open Font License (OFL)

-- Pets page
+Pets page:

 - Gwen image [@falconerShelteringTimeCoronavirus]
 - Lulu image [@kreuzschnabelEnglishDogSitting2016]
   - Free Art License 1.3
-  - Cat image [@operationkindnessJuneNationalAdopt2020]
+- Sid image [@operationkindnessJuneNationalAdopt2020]
 - Rodent image [@PhotoNikolettEmmert2024]
   - Pexels licence
     - All photos and videos on Pexels are free to use.

-- Home
+Home page:

 - Dog image [@pxherePxhereImage934965]
   - CC0
 - Staff holding cat [@jwdesignCatAnimalShelter2020]
 - Fish [@tdesignsGoldfishLionHead2017]
   - Pixababy licence
     - Use Content for free

-- News:
+News page:

 - News article [@devaprasadFillingBankCheque2020]
   - CC0
 - News article [@mcleodHowCarePet24]
 - News article [@francisIndoorDogParks2022]

-- About us
+About us page:

 - Cat in about us [@liveseyFreeStockPhoto]
   - CC0
 - Our founder [@tan4ikkVetDogCat]
   - Adobe Standard licence
     - Include the asset in email marketing, mobile advertising, or a broadcast or digital program if the expected number of viewers is fewer than 500,000.
     - Post the asset to a website or social media site with no limitation on views.
 - Our staff [@andresrDogVetStock2014]

-Embedded elements used:

-- Google Maps iframe [@googleGoogleMaps]
-  - SIL Open Font License (OFL)

 ### Validation Report

 <!-- TODO: Add views -->